 Sex Is Not Just For Procreation

 What To Do About Prostitution?
-Make Prostitution Legal.

-As you may have already guessed that I belive that we should legalize prostitution.
+As you may have already guessed that I believe that we should legalize prostitution.
 It is the oldest profession in the world, and arguably provides a valuable service.
 I do not have all of the answers or sides of the story, and I will never claim to, but I will put forth my ideas and suggestion here so you can see what I am proposing.

 Decriminalizing prostitution will allow those who wish help to come forward and get it.
-Many do not go to the police, psychologist, or hospital due to being afraid that they will get in trouble, or lose their children.
+Many do not go to the police, psychologist, or hospital due to being afraid that they will get in trouble or lose their children.
 A very similar case exists for those involved in non-consensual polygamy.
-If they want out or if they have been raped, robbed, abused, or whatever else, much of it goes unreported and damage to them continues to mount as the current law treats them as a criminal even when they are victimized.
+If they want out or if they have been raped, robbed, abused, or whatever else, much of it goes unreported and damage to them continues to mount as the current law treats them as a criminal even when they are the victim.
 Decriminalizing it will also work towards changing the public’s opinion towards this occupation.
 Majority public opinion will always have a negative opinion towards anything that is currently illegal.

 Social Support and Preparation